datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 Name: weight, dtype: float64
 ```

-We can also extract one specific metric if we wish:
+We can also extract specific metrics if we wish:

 ```python
 surveys_df['weight'].min()